Pumpkin Banana Muffins

 I always feel inspired to make these pumpkin banana muffins when the pumpkin displays start showing up at Dave’s Valley Fruit and Mabou Gardens here in Dartmouth.
 Driving by, they’re a clear reminder that fall has arrived and it’s time to bake something warm and simple in the kitchen.

-These muffins are moist and tender, not overly sweet, and are made with everyday pantry ingredients and canned pumpkin purée, not to be confused with pumpkin pie filling.
-I prefer using bananas with blackened peels, as I find the darker they are, the stronger the banana flavour.
-I always have 5 or 6 in my freezer.
-I like to top these muffins with a simple brown sugar streusel, which elevates them from an everyday snack to something that feels a little more festive for the season.
+These muffins are moist, tender, and not overly sweet.
+They’re made with everyday pantry ingredients and canned pumpkin purée, not to be confused with pumpkin pie filling.
+I prefer using bananas with blackened peels, as I find the darker they are, the stronger the banana flavour, and I always have 5 or 6 in my freezer.
+I like to top the muffins with a simple brown sugar streusel, which elevates them from an everyday snack to something that feels a little more festive for the season.

 Jump to: